Parshat Terumah 5772

 The Incense Altar and the Altar for Offerings, all of their dimensions are whole numbers.
 The purpose of each altar is to complete (reconcile) the person who is lacking because of his actions.
 That is, everything that comes to atone for a person eliminates his deficiencies.

 The Altar for Offerings atones for the body of the sinner through offering the body of an animal.

 The Incense Altar atones for the soul and Godly spirit which goes up like the smoke of the incense.

 Therefore, all of their dimensions are whole numbers.

 Please share your suggested answers in the comments.

 Do you like what your read here?
 Please sign up for email updates to Thinking Torah.

 I’m putting the finishing touches on my free ebook How to Learn Chumash with Rashi.
-I will be sending it to all subscribers once it is done.
+It’s done.
+You can get your copy here.